jkingsman/Nobody.live/README.md

 Meanwhile, the Sanic app in `app.py` serves the index and the endpoint to get a random streamer.

 *Note that the database schema makes use of slightly unusual extensions, namely `pg_trgm` (trigram indices) and `tsm_system_rows`.
-You may need to install your operating system's flavor of `postgresql-contrib` in order for them to work correctly.*
+You may need to install your operating system's flavor of `postgresql-contrib` in order for them to work correctly.
+Also, you may need to grant your service user superuser permissions OR remove the extension creation calls from the `db_utils.py` migration block.*

 ## Getting Up and Running